 Should you keep your child home from school?

 Yes.
-Children should be kept home from school until seen by provider and advised regarding appropriate treatment.
+Children should be kept home from school until seen by the provider and advised regarding appropriate treatment.

 Should you keep your child home from school?